ubcbraincircuits/scholar_metrics_scraper/README.md

 GroupedCollabs.ipynb - this is an R notebook that performs similarly to ScholarCollabs, but also groups the authors in subgroups (e.g. faculty, research area, etc).
 It takes an additional CSV with the subgroups as input.

-DBC Investigators.csv - this is an example author list CSV.
+authorlist.csv - This is an example author list CSV.
+It is used as input in ScholarScraper.ipynb.

-DBC-Investigator-Faculty-Groups.csv - this is an example subgroups CSV.
+dbc_faculty_groups - this is an example groupingss CSV.
+It is used as input in the GroupedCollabs.ipynb.

 This project currently works with scholarly 1.4.5